JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 This vaccine strategy could easily be used in a treatment plan that includes mRNA vaccines, but a head-to-head comparison is in order.

-First, let’s discuss the assumptions behind mRNA cancer vaccine technology starting with the questions: how consistent are mutations from patient to patient? (for background information) Is DNA sequencing reliable enough to catch mutations?
-How accurately can you translate DNA sequence into a neoantigen that will be presented on MHC I?
+First, let’s discuss the assumptions behind mRNA cancer vaccine technology.
+The idea behind mRNA cancer vaccines is they identify the mutations that are likely to be expressed on MHC I as a result of expression, proteasomal cleavage, transport and MHC I binding.
+Then of course, the mRNA must at the vaccination site must replicate that.
+The fundamental questions are: How accurately can you translate DNA sequence into a neoantigen that will be presented on MHC I at the tumor?
+How accurately can you translate mRNA to the same neoantigen presented on MHC I at the vaccination site?

+For background, how consistent are mutations from patient to patient?
+In the COSMIC database there are approximately 25 million unique mutations for 1.5 million samples.
 At the sequence level, some driver mutations (e.g., BRAF V600E, KRAS G12D) are highly consistent across patients with the same cancer type, but most mutations, including passenger mutations, vary significantly due to tumor heterogeneity and patient-specific factors.
+That is the combination of mutations for each patient are often highly unique.
+This magnitude of variation can easily be handled by computers.

+Is DNA sequencing reliable enough to catch mutations?

 DNA sequencing is reliable enough to trust for both clinical and research purposes, with >95% sensitivity and >99% specificity for high-confidence mutations, provided high-quality samples, sufficient sequencing depth, and robust analysis pipelines are used.
 COSMIC and TCGA are two well known repositories of known cancer DNA mutations.

+How reliable are the other steps?

 Going from a DNA mutation to an unmodified peptide presented on MHC class I is a monumental task due to the multi-step process, biological variability, and imperfect prediction tools.
 While DNA sequencing and protein translation are highly reliable, steps like proteasomal cleavage and MHC binding predictions are less accurate (70-90%).
-The pipeline is sufficiently reliable for research and clinical applications (e.g., neoantigen vaccines), but emerging technology like mass spectroscopy based peptidonomics may improve that (though they’ll never show the raw data).
+The pipeline is sufficiently reliable for research and clinical applications (e.g., neoantigen vaccines), but emerging technology like mass spectroscopy based peptidonomics may improve that (though they’ve never shown the raw data).
 AI models predict neoantigens presented on MHC class I with ~50-70% precision and ~60-80% sensitivity for high-confidence candidates, based on mass spectrometry and clinical trial data.
 MHC binding predictions are the most accurate (80-90% for common HLA alleles), while proteasomal cleavage (70-80%) and TAP transport (60-70%) predictions are less reliable.
 Integrated pipelines (e.g., MuPeXI, EDGE) achieve reasonable success in clinical settings, with ~30-50% of predicted neoantigens eliciting T-cell responses.

 Why are there no papers that specifically evaluate DNA sequence to MHC I presentation by mass spectroscopy?

 Verifying neoantigens presented on MHC class I by mass spectroscopy seems like a critical preliminary step in developing mRNA-based cancer vaccines, but the absence of papers specifically on this step might reflect that neoantigen prediction is often embedded within broader studies on mRNA vaccine development which focus on clinical outcomes.
 Foundational tools (NetMHCpan, MHCflurry) and clinical trials (BioNTech’s BNT122, Moderna’s mRNA-4157) demonstrate ~50-70% prediction accuracy, with ~30-50% of predicted neoantigens confirmed immunogenic.
 The scarcity of standalone papers reflects the field’s focus on integrated pipelines, proprietary methods, and clinical outcomes.

 For mRNA cancer vaccines, peptide presentation must occur twice: at the vaccination site (by APCs, particularly DCs, processing mRNA-encoded neoantigens) and at the tumor site (by tumor cells presenting endogenous neoantigens).
+How can they possibly get overlap?

 The vaccination site relies on mRNA uptake, translation, and DC processing, which is relatively reliable but limited by cleavage and immunogenicity predictions.
 The tumor site follows the complex DNA-to-MHC pipeline.
 Differences in proteasomal cleavage between DCs and tumor cells are a key hurdle, but solutions like minimal epitope design and robust neoantigen selection improve success.
 The process is reliable enough for clinical use (evidenced by ongoing trials), but variability necessitates careful design and validation.

 If you believe all of that stuff, let’s continue to a head-to-head presentation.